 Loud sounds coming out of a refrigerator is one of our most common customer calls.
 That means our technicians know just how to diagnose the problem and correct it.
-Call Grand Prairie Appliance Repair today!
+Call Peerless Appliance Repair today!
 The #1 Grand Prairie refrigerator repair service.

 A noisy refrigerator is the worst.
 If the refrigerator in your house seems to be a little louder than usual there are some simple place that you can check while trying to find the cause.
 There are several fans on a refrigerator that often create loud sounds.
 The refrigerator could also not be level too.
 Or you might have a compressor wearing down.
 If your refrigerator is a lot louder when the ice maker is operating, the noises could be a broken a water valve.

 There are one or two basic components that must be be checked first.
 Like is the refrigerator too full?
 A refrigerator that’s too might cause glass containers and other foods and liquids to clink together.
 This can create a lot of annoying sounds inside of the refrigerator that isn’t ideal because the refrigerator is cooling and creating a small vibration.

 If you own a refrigerator that has a built-in water dispenser or ice maker but don’t have the water hooked up, be sure you turned off the water dispenser and the ice maker.
 There’s typically a button on the water dispenser that can be used to shut off the water dispenser.
 And with the ice maker, you just need to lift the metal bar.
 If the refrigerator is installed right by a wall, it could cause the standard operating noise to seem much louder than it really is.
 This is a result of the echo of the noise of the refrigerator.
 Pull it out a bit away from the wall and then see if that helps at all.
 A refrigerator should be close to 2 inches away from the back wall to limit the noise.